-One of South Beach's most popular entertainment venues will open a second location on Orlando's International Drive.
+One of South Beach’s most popular entertainment venues second location is on Orlando’s International Drive.

-Mango’s Tropical Cafe, a restaurant/nightclub venue, is slated to open in the third quarter of 2014, according to a news release.
-The newly acquired Orlando site sits at the main Interstate 4 interchange between the Convention Center District and International Drive.
+Mango’s Tropical Cafe, a restaurant/nightclub venue, opened in the third quarter of 2014, according to a news release.
+The Orlando site sits at the main Interstate 4 interchange between the Convention Center District and International Drive.

 Wallack said the new site will bring up to 300 new jobs to the region.
 The 2.9-acre site is situated at 8102 International Dr. and will make its home in a two-story, 49,000-square-foot building that formerly housed TGI Friday’s and Bargain World retail store.